 - Planning and building help develop problem-solving skills.

-Teachers or parents and children can plan for block play
+Teachers can plan for block play

 - Look for unit blocks—those based on proportions such as 1:2:4.